unionai-oss/pandera/docs/source/polars.rst

        └─────┘

-For column-level checks, the custom check function should return a ``pl.LazyFrame`` containing a single boolean column or a single boolean scalar.
+For column-level checks, the custom check function should return a ``polars.LazyFrame`` containing a single boolean column or a single boolean scalar.

 DataFrame-level Checks
 ^^^^^^^^^^^^^^^^^^^^^^

 If you need to validate values on an entire dataframe, you can specify at check at the dataframe level.
-The expected output is a ``pl.LazyFrame`` containing multiple boolean columns, a single boolean column, or a scalar boolean.
+The expected output is a ``polars.LazyFrame`` containing multiple boolean columns, a single boolean column, or a scalar boolean.

 .. tabbed:: DataFrameSchema